daunkim18/Capstone-Project/README.md

 # Milestone 2
 ## Environment setup
 We have established and documented the required environments, including:
-- YOLOv8 (AI object detection)​
+- YOLOv8 (AI object detection).​
-- Kaggle Datasets (Training images)​
+- Kaggle Datasets (Training images)​.
-- Local Dental School Data (Pending approval)​
-- Python Libraries (NumPy, OpenCV, TensorFlow, Pandas)​
+- Python Libraries (NumPy, OpenCV, TensorFlow, Pandas, matplotlib)​.
-- GitHub (Version control)​
+- GitHub (Version control)​.
-- Other Libraries (Shutil, OS, YOLO)
+- Other Libraries (Shutil, OS, sklearn, seaborn, YOLO).
-- Installing necessary dependencies for image processing and augmentation
+- Installing necessary dependencies for image processing and augmentation.
 - Divide the images into training, validation, and test sets using stratified sampling.
-- Used Labellmg to label objects(caries) in the images
+- Used Labellmg to label objects(caries) in the images.
-- Setting up repositories and ensuring proper access for all team members
+- Setting up repositories and ensuring proper access for all team members.
-- Ensuring the functionality of visualization tools for graphing methods
+- Added liscence GNU General Public License v3.0.
+- Using platforms for programming - Visual studio, Jupiter notebook.

 ## Diagrams

 ![image](https://github.com/user-attachments/assets/fb7a56a5-7277-462c-82ee-884cfe288e17)